Valour-Software/Valour/FAQ.md

 ### Will there be custom themes for planets?
 You will be able to customize your planets with different themes.
 It is most likely going to be custom CSS but it might change in the future.
 ### Will there be bots/automated accounts?
 Yes, there will be bots.
 You can use your account for self-botting as well if you wish.
-The only requirement needed for making bots is that you make sure that they are opensourced.
+The only requirement needed for making bots is that you ensure they use the AGPL license.
 Refer to [**I have an issue/suggestion!**](https://github.com/Vooper-Media-LLC/Valour/blob/main/FAQ.md#i-have-an-issuesuggestion).
 ### Can I have sub-categories?
 Yes, you can have as many as you want on your planet.
 ### How will Valour be monetized?